nx-lr/protea/readme.md

 assert "a" == { \a\: "a" }.a
 ```

-You can access properties on maps and objects by using angle-bracket or dot-notation; you can do this with regular string literals numbers, and even more.
+You can access properties on maps and objects by using angle-bracket or dot-notation; you can do this with quoted strings, numbers, symbols, regular expressions, and even more.

 ```dart
 x.'text-align' = 'right'